bungle/lua-resty-session/README.md

 set cookie's expiration time on session only (by default) cookies, but it is used if the cookies are configured persistent with `session.cookie.persistent == true`.
 See also notes about [ssl_session_timeout](#nginx-configuration-variables).

+#### number session.cookie.idletime

+`session.cookie.idletime` holds the cookie idletime in seconds in the future.
+If a cookie is not used (idle) for this time, the session becomes invalid.
+By default this is set to 0 seconds, meaning it is disabled.
+This can be configured with Nginx `set $session_cookie_idletime 300;`.

 #### string session.cookie.path